In this article:

 Dietitian & Speech Pathology

-If a dietitian or speech pathology support was identified during your Support at Home assessment, your quarterly Support at Home budget can fund both services delivered directly to your home.
+If a dietitian or speech pathology support was identified during your Support at Home assessment, your quarterly Support at Home budget can fund both services.

 Dietitian at home